rowlandcoping/hopes-and-dreams/README.md

 green - success messages.
 Also used as activated/mousover color for buttons which submit or follow.
 Used to indicate user has liked something already.
 Green background indicates a category is selected.\
 orange - user for edit confirmation messages, or non-critical alerts.\
 grey - initial background for category buttons.\
-white - color for text and borders (except in situations where higher contrast was required)
+white - color for text and borders (except in situations where higher contrast was required).

 #### RGB